 The other colleges from Cambridge were more or less annihilated by their opponents.
 Lady Margareth, Magdalene, Caius and 1st and 3rd were all beaten either with the humiliating verdict "Easily" or by several lengths by their opponents which mostly were non-Oxbridge university crews.
 We were lucky with our draw to some extent.

 The evening meal which had meant to be a celebration proved instead to be a trigger of contention.
 Everyone having cast aside their individuality for about 3 months now felt a huge relief as mission was acomplished, sort of.
 People instinctively just wanted to do their own thing.
 But we had a formidable challenge racing next day as we had been drawn against last years winners of the Temple Challenge Cup: Oxford Brookes University A. So we were in two minds (or possible nine) whether to continue to take our participation seriously or not.
-So for about two hours we walked around aimlessly in Henley squabbling over what to eat and whether just a temporary suspension of our self-imposed alcohol ban would be an irredeemable sin given all odds were against us for tomorrows race.
+So for about two hours we walked around aimlessly in Henley squabbling over what to eat and whether just a temporary suspension of our self-imposed alcohol ban would be an irredeemable betrayal given all odds were against us for tomorrows race.

 The next day in the evening we were soundly beaten by Oxford Brookes.
 They drew away from us immediatly from the start even before either crew had finished their race wind up.
 For our pride's sake they beat us only by 1¾ length (i.e. not "Easily") and they were first beaten on the Saturday, the fourth day of the five days HRR lasts.
 That Thursday was the last time we rowed in Smart Alec under Kath Stott's captaincy.
 Pulling Smart Alec into the pontoon piers next to the competitors boat tents one of the regatta officials came by and discretely removed the empacher number off the bow from Alec.
 We were now dismissed from HRR 1996.
 We started derigging Alec and putting the blades aside.

 A Churchill BC alumnus, J.S.
-Thompson, came by and congratulated us for our rows at Henley and said we shouldn't be unhappy with our achievement.
+Thompson, came by and congratulated us for our performance at Henley and said we shouldn't be unhappy with our achievement.
 After all, making it to the second round at Henley Royal Regatta as a college crew is very good and had we gone on to win it that wouldn't just have been outstanding.
 It would have been unimaginable.
-At the time he was right in saying so.
-But given most of us had noviced only last year and had yet to be bumped in college bumps races, we were rather gullible.
+He was right in saying so.
+But given most of us had noviced only last year and had yet to be bumped in college bumps races, we were rather gullible at the time.
 I for one certainly could not reconciliate myself with that last defeat for quite a few months afterwards.
 Losing a race had never been an option for us and was considered tantamount to sacrilege.
 That Oxford Brookes A was in a very different league compared to even the best Cambridge College May VIII just didn't register with most of us.
 We began our departure.
 The national anthem was playing in the background signaling the end of Thursday's races and symbolising the end of the season for our crew.
-It was almost cheasy but we got very emotional and some crew members were even sobbing.
+It was almost getting cheesy but we got very emotional and some crew members were even sobbing.
 Stef, Kath and I returned to Henley on the Sunday to pick up the trailer with Alec and the oars.
 We had a good time watching the finals of the regatta now dressed in proper attire instead of lycras.
 Goldie stomped on Leander in the final for the Ladies Plate.
 Quite a spectacular race and that was it.

 Although I've raced at Henley Royal Regatta with faster crews since then that Churchill men's 1st VIII from 1996 will always mean something special to me.